 NYU strives to provide all of its students with equal access to the many opportunities available here.
-If you have a disability, you’ll find people dedicated to working with you to find the resources and help you might need.
+If you have a disability, you’ll find people dedicated to working with you to access the resources and help you might need.
 You’ll also find a welcoming and enthusiastic community of fellow students, staff, and faculty, who will collaborate with you to realize your goals.

 The Moses Center for Student Accessibility